Case Study: Smosh, Lucky Lopez & Poetik Flakko

 Whether you're scaling production, buying back a channel, or just trying to create without limits, the cash is yours to use however you want.

-With Breeze—your advance is fast, frictionless, and flexible, with no dilution, no royalties, and hidden fees.
+With Breeze funding for YouTube businesses, your advance is fast, frictionless, and flexible, with no dilution, no royalties, and hidden fees.
 Your advance is also tax-free and the fee is tax-deductible, so more money stays in your pocket!
 These creators took the jump in investing in their channel and they’ve grown exponentially in many different ways.

 If you’re already making consistent revenue from YouTube and know your channel is ready to grow, Breeze can help you get there.
 Reach out to us or try our Funding Calculator below to get an estimate on how much cash you can receive!